Ken Schrader: 2008–2013

-In 2011, Schrader ran a part-time Cup schedule for FAS Lane Racing.
+In 2011, Schrader ran a part-time Sprint Cup Series schedule for FAS Lane Racing.
 With seven starts, Schrader posted a season best finish of 21st at Martinsville during the fall race.
 He ran thirteen races for the team in the Sprint Cup Series in 2012.
 Schrader also inked a deal to run at least nine races in 2013 for FAS Lane Racing with Federated Auto Parts as the sponsor.
 Schrader ran in the truck series at the inaugural Mudsummer Classic at Eldora Speedway.
 In qualifying at Eldora, Schrader had a lap speed of 91.329 mph, a track record, and clinched the pole, becoming the oldest pole winner in any NASCAR series at age 58.
-He eventually finished 14th.
+He eventually finished fourteenth.

 On May 21, 2013, he became the oldest ARCA race winner.

 On October 27, 2013, Schrader announced that he would retire from NASCAR after the 2013 season; he described it as "not retirement", but that there were "just no plans to come back"; he planned to continue competing in ARCA and dirt modified events.

-Despite his retirement, Schrader said he would drive an entry in the 2014 Truck race at Eldora.
+Despite his retirement, Schrader drove an entry in the 2014 Camping World Truck Series Mudsummer Classic at Eldora.
 While he was originally entered in Haas Racing Development's No. 00 truck, he instead drove his own No. 52 Federated Auto Parts truck.
 Schrader finished fourth; his best NASCAR finish in several years.
-In the 2015 Mudsummer Classic, Schrader finished 11th after starting third.
-In the 2016 race, now known as the Aspen Dental Eldora Dirt Derby, he drove the No. 71 Chevrolet to 12th-place finish.
+In the 2015 running of the event, Schrader finished 11th after starting 3rd.
+In the 2016 race, now known as the Aspen Dental Eldora Dirt Derby, he drove the No. 71 Chevrolet to twelfth place finish.

 On May 27, 2017, Schrader entered into the Little 500 sprint car race held at Anderson Speedway in Anderson, Indiana, where he finished tenth.
 In July, he returned to the Eldora Truck race, driving the No. 66 Silverado for Bolen Motorsports.

 SRX

-On May 4, 2022, it was announced that Schrader would race in the Superstar Racing Experience at the track he owns, I-55 Speedway.
-Schrader won the first heat race of the night and finished 9th in heat 2.
-At the end of the main event, Schrader finished on the podium in 3rd.
+On May 4, 2022, Schrader was announced as a driver in the Superstar Racing Experience at the track he owns, I-55 Speedway.
+Schrader won the first heat race of the night and finished ninth in heat 2.
+At the end of the main event, Schrader finished on the podium in third.